 Typically, venous insufficiency conditions, such as varicose veins, cause ankle discoloration.
 Faulty valves in your blood vessels allow blood to pool within your veins.
 Varicose veins occur when excess blood stretches the vein, causing it to become thick and twisted.

-Left untreated, venous insufficiency around the ankle can lead to a skin condition called stasis dermatitis, and, eventually, to venous stasis ulcers.
+Left untreated, venous insufficiency around the ankle can lead to a skin condition called stasis dermatitis, and potential change to venous stasis ulcers.

 These conditions cause a range of symptoms, such as: